Efficient Fine-Grained Guidance for Diffusion Model Based Symbolic Music Generation: Discussion

 \section{Discussion}

 The role of generative AI in music and art remains an intriguing question.
 While AI has demonstrated remarkable performance in fields such as image generation and language processing, these domains possess two characteristics that symbolic music lacks: an abundance of training data and well-designed objective metrics for evaluating quality.
-In contrast, for music, it is even unclear whether it is necessary to set the goal as generating compositions that closely resemble\footnote{or, in what sense?} some ``ground truth".
+In contrast, for music, it is even unclear whether it is necessary to set the goal as generating compositions that closely resemble\footnote{or, in what sense?} some ``ground truth''.

 In this work, we apply fine-grained sampling control to eliminate out-of-key notes, ensuring that generated music adheres to the most common harmonies and chromatic progressions.
-This approach allows the model to consistently and efficiently produce music that is (in some ways) ``pleasing to the ear".
-While suitable for the task of quickly creating large amounts of mediocre pieces, such models are never capable of replicating the artistry of a real composer, of creating sparkles with unexpected ``wrong" keys.
-Nevertheless, are they supposed to?
+This approach allows the model to consistently and efficiently produce music that is (in some ways) ``pleasing to the ear''.
+While suitable for the task of quickly creating large amounts of mediocre pieces, such models have a limited capability of replicating the artistry of a real composer, of creating sparkles with unexpected ``wrong'' keys by themselves.